 Soup is an excellent way of using up a glut of ripe tomatoes and what goes hand in hand with tomatoes?
 Basil of course.
 They were made for each other!
 Add in some sweet roasted onion and garlic and you have a deliciously light and flavoursome soup.

-- Tomatoes - ripe fresh tomatoes are best for this recipe, I use tomatoes on the vine.
-You add in a mix of cherry tomatoes too.
+- Tomatoes - ripe fresh tomatoes are the best tomatoes for this recipe, I use tomatoes on the vine.
+If you want, add a mix of cherry tomatoes too.
 If you have fresh garden tomatoes then they would be perfect!

 - Onion - I use a large brown onion for this soup but red onions work well too, they will add a little more sweetness to your soup.

 - Stock - to keep this soup vegan I use a vegan vegetable bouillon.
-You can also use stock cubes or make your own vegetable stock if you have time.
+You can also use stock cubes or make your vegetable stock if you have time.
 You could also use vegetable broth if you like.

 1. Place the tomatoes and onions in a single layer on a large baking sheet, cut side up for the tomatoes.
 Drizzle some olive oil over the tomatoes, onion and garlic.
 Season with salt and pepper then roast until soft and slightly tinged at the edges.
 Cook at 180°C(350 degrees F) fan oven 200°C (390°F) for about 20 minutes.

-2. Transfer the tomatoes and onion to a large saucepan.
+2. Transfer the roasted tomatoes and onion to a large pot.
 Carefully remove the garlic from its skin and add that to the saucepan as well.
 I add most of the juice from the tray to the pan too.

 3. Add the hot stock to the saucepan along with the tomato puree (paste) balsamic vinegar and brown sugar, season with salt and pepper then bring to a boil.
 Reduce to a slow simmer and cook for 20 minutes.

-4. Blend the soup with a handheld blender check the seasoning then stir in the fresh basil.
+4. Blend the soup with a handheld blender or immersion blender check the seasoning then stir in the fresh basil.
 If you don't have an immersion blender you can use a food processor.

 - Balsamic vinegar and soft brown sugar balance the acidity of the tomatoes so please don't skip these.
 You could sprinkle the brown sugar onto the tomatoes before roasting them, this works really well too in balancing the acidity.

 - This is a light summery soup so deliberately not thick, however, if you want a thicker creamier soup you could stir in some coconut milk or double cream (heavy cream).
 You could also add a chopped floury potato to the soup while it's simmering, this will keep the soup vegan but will make it thicker once blended.

-- This soup is great hot but it's good cold too, and it's even tastier the next day!
-So if you do have time to make it ahead I recommend doing that.
+- This soup is great hot but it's also good cold, it's even tastier the next day!
+So if you have time to make it ahead of time then I recommend doing that.